Living in South Korea – A Guide for PhD Students

 - University dormitory – ₩1,000,000 to ₩1,500,000 per semester (USD $845 - $1,270)

 - Private boarding house – ₩200,000 to 1,000,000 per month (USD $170 - $845)

 The majority of South Korea is relatively inexpensive to live in, though prices in Seoul can be substantially higher than in other regions.

-Most universities will offer affordable catering on their campuses and a meal from these facilities can cost as little as ₩2,600 ($2.20).
+Most universities will offer affordable catering on their campuses and a meal from these facilities can cost as little as ₩2,500 ($2.10).
 In general, South Korea’s native cuisine will cost less than food from Western restaurant franchises, but either should be wallet-friendly.
-The South Korean government estimates the cost of food at roughly ₩300,000 ($255) per month for students using university catering.
+The monthly cost of food is roughly ₩300,000 ($250) per month for students using university catering.

 Access to South Korea’s world-leading high-speed internet services will usually cost around ₩26,000 ($22) per month.

 Student Cost of Living in South Korea - 2022

 |Monthly Travel Pass